 See Figure 6-5.
+The power feed and up/down breakers are externally mounted at the front of the control box.
 The blade guide, accessory, ignition and start breakers are located inside the control box.
 Remove the circuit breaker panel from the control box to access the internal breakers.